 WHERE WILL THE GAMES BE PLAYED?
 SNSA purchases permits from the City of Henderson and Clark County for fields in the Henderson and South Valley area.
 The number of teams in your child’s age group will determine where games are played.
-Some fields we may be using are Acacia Park, Anthem Hills Park, Cactus Wren Park, Heritage Park, Russell Road Recreation Complex and Green Valley HS.
-Field locations will be posted on our website at www.snsasoccer.com when they become available.
+Some fields we may be using are Acacia Park, Anthem Hills Park, Cactus Wren Park, Heritage Park, Russell Road Recreation Complex and Aventura Park.
+Field locations will be posted on the FIELDS section of the website when they become available.

 WHAT ABOUT PLAYING TIME?
 By rule, players should play a minimum of half the game minutes in regular season games.
 Coaches may reduce a player's playing time (with prior approval of the league) as a disciplinary measure if necessary, including a reduction in the playing time of a player that habitually misses practice.
 The minimum playing time rule does not apply during tournament play.

 HOW CAN I HELP SNSA?
 This league is run primarily by VOLUNTEERS – all Board Members, coaches and other volunteers are giving their time so your child can participate in a great sport and have fun.
 SNSA needs coaches!
 No experience is necessary; we provide coach training free of charge.
 SNSA also needs team managers and referees, as well as volunteers to serve on our league committees.
 Call us at 702-568-0400 or send an email to email@example.com if you can help – we need you!
 Please be kind to your volunteers.